kailash-manasarovar/statement/docs/timeline/2024/march/march.md

 - It includes informing my team at work, and Gabriel Silva in a meeting, that I was being terrorized by local people in a most hideous manner.
 I report on some curious reactions to this information.
 - I describe how an *inspector* from the Generalitat surprises me at piano class, tells me they've received my letters, makes no response to anything I've said, and instead suggests I am going to be arrested by the police for my online activity.
 - It details the most outrageous psychological assault you could imagine that took place at the piano concert in the Casa de Cultura on 12th March where the [woman (and man) I'd seen following me on the beach](../../2023/september.md#dog-tags-and-his-missus) the previous September attended.
-- The woman had dressed exactly like Lorraine Blackbourn and at the moment she entered the auditorium my security cam alarm went off at home.
+- The woman had dressed exactly like Lorraine Blackbourn and at the exact moment she entered the auditorium, I gasped, and my security cam alarm went off at home.

 ![Dog tag's missus dresses up as Lorraine](../../../content/images/lorraine-at-the-piano-concert.png)

 - I describe that while all this is going on, the online attacks become extremely exaggerated.
 - I start to see pictures of our school-teaching, child-guardian protagonists from the conservatory in fake accounts that follow me on X and threaten me in various ways.
-- On the night of this concert I lose access to my Coinbase crypto account and until I'm able to get access again - not for a few weeks - I believe I may have been robbed of £70K.

 ## Last half of the month